Books and chapters

-- Deposit references from books to allow participation in our Cited-by service
+- Deposit references from books and collect references from other members to your books via our Cited-by service.

 - Update your editorial guidelines - ask copyeditors to look for page numbers and chapter titles in book citations.
 Use our tools to check references as part of the production process so that references can be corrected and missing information added.
 Learn more about creating reference links.

 - Major content changes that may affect the interpretation of a work may mean a new edition with new ISBNs.
 Major version changes imply that the publisher will formally notify readers that content has changed (through errata, corrigenda, or new editions (which would also get a new ISBN)

 - Minor content changes are unlikely to affect a reader’s interpretation of the work, and the publisher will not generally draw attention to the changes with a new version.

 Just as publishers decide when a new print edition or version is warranted, it is publishers’ responsibility to distinguish between major and minor versions in online content.

 Since a Crossref DOI is a citation identifier, a new DOI should only be issued if the new version will be cited differently.
 The same logic applies to differing formats, for example, the file types or containers used to present content: a distinct DOI should not be registered for different formats unless the format will be cited in a different way.
 This means, for example, that you should not assign one DOI to an EPUB version of a book and another DOI to the PDF version of a book if the format doesn’t affect how the book is cited.
 You may register a single DOI for all versions of a translated book.
 Distinct DOIs may also be registered for translated versions of content.